Haiti still seeking judge to probe president's assassination

 |

-"For this reason, investigating magistrates are not too enthusiastic about accepting it," this judge told AFP, speaking on condition of anonymity.
+“For this reason, investigating magistrates are not too enthusiastic about accepting it,” the judge told AFP, speaking on condition of anonymity.

-Several magistrates have told the dean of the Court of First Instance in Port-au-Prince that they are not interested in working on the shocking July 7 assassination of Moise at the presidential residence by a commando team, this judge said.
-Moise's wife Martine was wounded but survived.
+Several magistrates have told the dean of the Court of First Instance in Port-au-Prince that they are not interested in working on the shocking July 7 assassination of Moïse at the presidential residence by a commando team, the judge said.
+Moïse's wife, Martine, was wounded but survived.

-Senior magistrate Bernard Saint-Vil has sought to reassure these judges, telling them he has asked the government to guarantee their safety and has requested bodyguards.
+Senior magistrate Bernard Saint-Vil has sought to reassure the judges, telling them he has asked the Government to guarantee their safety and has requested bodyguards.

-The head of Moise's security detail is among those detained in connection with the plot allegedly organized by a group of Haitians with foreign ties.
+The head of Moïse's security detail is among those detained in connection with the plot allegedly organised by a group of Haitians with foreign ties.

 Moise, an unpopular leader, had been ruling the impoverished and disaster-plagued nation by decree, as gang violence spiked and COVID-19 spread.

-Police have issued wanted-persons notices for several other people, including a judge from Haiti's highest court, a former senator and a businessman.
+Police have issued wanted-people notices for several others, including a judge from Haiti's highest court, a former senator, and a businessman.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login